Tall Grass Prairie Natural Area

 Prior to European settlement, the native species present in this natural area developed or evolved in the presence of wildfire.
 Recurrent fire promotes a landscape of open prairie and savannah.
 In the absence of fire, however, woody species such as aspen and basket willow encroach on the open prairie, causing a shift in habitat to a wood and shrub-dominated system.
 NCC uses prescribed fire as well as a range of agricultural activities, such as haying and managed grazing, as habitat management tools to control the intrusion of woody invasive species.

-For more information about the Interlake and the conservation work NCC is undertaking in the region, see NCC’s Tall Grass Prairie Natural Area Conservation Plan.
+For more information about the Tall Grass Prairie and the conservation work NCC is undertaking in the region, see NCC’s Tall Grass Prairie Natural Area Conservation Plan.